 Mount Shannon Playground

-A state of the art playground which opened in June 2011.
-It has a clearly defined Junior and Senior area and it has various playsurfaces.
+A state of the art playground with a clearly defined Junior and Senior area and various playsurfaces.
 Best of all it has a Net-Scape and Cableway which are a major attraction.

-Do you have a favourite outdoor place to go with the kids in Clare?
-Tell us about it in the comments below.
+Have your say!
+Do you have any favourite outdoor places in Clare to go with the kids?
+Tell us in the comments below.